 check_messagefunction, which is responsible for validating the user can send to the recipient, rendering the markdown, etc. – basically everything that can fail due to bad user input.

 do_send_messagesfunction (which handles actually sending the message) is one of the most optimized and thus complex parts of the system.
 But in short, its job is to atomically do a few key things:

 UserMessagerow in the database for each user who is a recipient of the message (including the sender), with appropriate

 flagsfor whether the user was mentioned, an alert word appears, etc. See the section on soft deactivation for a clever optimization we use here that is important for large open organizations.

-- Do all the database queries to fetch relevant data for and then
+Do all the database queries to fetch relevant data for and then send a

 messageevent to the events system containing the data it will need for the calculations described above.
 This step adds a lot of complexity, because the events system cannot make queries to the database directly.

 Trigger any other deferred work caused by the current message, e.g. outgoing webhooks or embedded bots.